cds-snc/gcds-docs/src/en/page-templates/page-templates.md

 ## Start your project with pre-built pages

 Page templates can be a starting point for you to use GC Design System to prototype or code.
 Already familiar?
 They’ll help you create pages faster and then add components to meet user needs.

 Unless specified, use them for Canada.ca pages as well as other GC websites.

 ## Browse templates

-We’re sharing page templates as we build them.
+We're sharing page templates as we build them.

-{% docLinks locale stage figma github %}
+{% docLinks locale, stage, figma, github %}
 {% enddocLinks %}

+{% include "partials/template-list.njk" %}

+## Coming soon
+We're working on the following page templates that will soon be ready for you to try.

+- **Topic page**: A page that presents a series of options for popular tasks and services on an important topic.
+- **Ministerial profile page**: For landing pages with biographical details and roles and responsibilities of ministers, parliamentary secretaries, and heads of quasi-judicial organizations.

+{% include "partials/reportanissue.njk" %}